Therapy Intake Conversion Statistics 2026: Inquiry-to-Booking, No-Show, Missed-Call Data

 Statistics are grouped by the step of the funnel they describe: demand and unmet need, first contact and missed calls, inquiry-to-booking, wait time to first appointment, no-show and cancellation rates, and insurance verification friction.
 Each stat is attributed to its public source.
 Where benchmarks vary widely (for example, no-show rates), the range is given rather than a single number.
 All figures are drawn from published reports; no estimates are invented for this article.

 - Phone is still primary.
 Many prospective clients initiate contact by phone, even when the practice also offers a contact form.
-Public call-tracking data from CallRail and similar platforms (cited in their published benchmark reports) consistently shows that around 80% of callers who reach voicemail will not leave a message, and around 85% of callers who do not connect on the first attempt will not try again.
+The first call is the moment of highest intent and highest fragility: a help-seeking caller who reaches a voicemail frequently does not leave a message and does not try again.

 The voicemail tax on help-seeking

 In general sales contexts, a missed call is a lost lead.
 In mental health intake, a missed call can be a lost help-seeking attempt.
 The person reached for the phone, wrote a script in their head, dialed, and got a voicemail.
-Industry call-tracking data says roughly 80% of them hang up without leaving a message.
-The practice never learns this happened.
+A meaningful share hang up without leaving a message, and the practice never learns this happened.

 - Insurance mismatch drops callers.
-Insurance mismatch is one of the single largest drivers of drop-off at the inquiry stage.
-KFF's tracking of mental health coverage has repeatedly documented that behavioral health providers are far more likely to be out of network than medical providers, and that this drives patients either to self-pay or to abandon the search.
+Insurance mismatch is one of the largest drivers of drop-off at the inquiry stage.
+KFF's national survey found that about 74% of adults see insurers not covering mental health like physical health as a big problem, and roughly 63% say too few providers accept insurance.
+This pushes patients either to self-pay or to abandon the search.

 The practical implication for intake: by the time a prospective client gets through, they may be offered a first appointment several weeks out.
 Any friction during the booking conversation compounds an already long wait.

-- Same-day cancels = no-shows economically.
-Late cancellations (same-day) function economically similarly to no-shows because most clinicians cannot refill the slot.
-Industry benchmarks generally group them together when calculating lost-revenue impact.
+- Same-day cancels behave like no-shows.
+Late cancellations function economically similarly to no-shows because most clinicians cannot refill the slot, so lost-revenue analyses generally group them together.

 - Behavioral health leads telehealth.
-KFF and SAMHSA data on telehealth utilization during and after the pandemic show that behavioral health is the specialty that sustained the highest telehealth share post-2021, with a large share of outpatient therapy visits continuing to be delivered virtually.
+Behavioral health is the specialty that has sustained the highest telehealth share since the pandemic, with a large portion of outpatient therapy visits continuing to be delivered virtually.

 - Same intake bottleneck.
 Telehealth has not eliminated the intake bottleneck.
-The constrained step is still reaching a human during business hours and getting an appointment that matches insurance, modality, and clinician availability.
+The constrained step is still reaching a human and getting an appointment that matches insurance, modality, and clinician availability.

 - Verification eats intake time.
-Insurance verification friction is a well-documented intake-killer.
-Public materials from practice-management vendors describe eligibility and benefits verification as one of the most time-consuming administrative tasks in a small practice.
-When this verification happens synchronously during the first call, it often forces the caller into a callback loop that many callers do not survive.
+Eligibility and benefits verification is one of the most time-consuming administrative tasks in a small practice.
+When it happens synchronously during the first call, it often forces the caller into a callback loop that many callers do not survive.

 Solo Practice vs Group Practice

 - Solo = clinician as front desk.
-Published benchmarks and APA practice surveys show that a significant share of US mental health care is delivered by solo practitioners, for whom the "front desk" is often the clinician themselves, an answering service, or a voicemail box.
+A significant share of US mental health care is delivered by solo practitioners, for whom the "front desk" is often the clinician themselves, an answering service, or a voicemail box.
 This is the operational profile most vulnerable to missed calls and slow callbacks.

 - Group = volume problem.
-Group practices tend to have dedicated intake coordinators but also higher call volumes per coordinator.
-NCMW data on workforce shortages indicates that intake coordinator turnover is a persistent operational problem for group practices and community behavioral health organizations.
+Group practices tend to have dedicated intake coordinators but also higher call volumes per coordinator, and intake coordinator turnover is a persistent operational problem for group practices and community behavioral health organizations.

 - Same gap.
 Both configurations leave the same gap: inquiries arriving outside business hours, or during back-to-back clinical sessions, are systematically under-served.